Site Search: Optimizing your Customer Experience

 Customers use search for more than just products; they also need to easily access customer service information such as "shipping" or "returns".
 When they can't find what they're looking for through the standard site search, they become frustrated—especially if they are looking for support.
 Short-cutting the default search returns and sending customers directly to the information they want reduces clicks and increases customer satisfaction.

 Search is incredibly important on your eCommerce site.
 According to Forrester, as many as 68% of shoppers would not return to a site that provided a poor search experience.
 Get to know your customers, learn how they shop, and start to anticipate their needs on your site.
 You may just have what they're searching for.

 For a detailed guide on how to increase conversions with site search, check out our partners at SearchSpring.
 And for more eCommerce insights, subscribe to the Virid Newsletter, and be sure to follow Team Virid on Twitter, LinkedIn, and Facebook!
-If you’re interested in how Virid can help your eCommerce business grow, schedule a free intro site audit.
+If you're interested in how Virid can help your eCommerce business grow, schedule a free consultation.